Is Your CPA Firm Prepared for a Cyberattack? It Needs to Be

 What Can Be Done to Avoid Cybersecurity Issues for CPAs

 In addition to the cybersecurity basics that we always recommend, like ensuring your solutions are properly updated and that your entire team is maintaining password best practices, a CPA needs to implement some more advanced security controls to truly reinforce their data’s protection.
+For a better idea of how to protect your data, here's five security steps every CPA must take.

 - Assigning an individual to be responsible for the security program’s maintenance.